 Embracing broken community

 Personally, I’ve made the commitment to lovingly stand my ground in communities of faith instead of trying to find some magical kingdom that agrees with everything I think.
 But I know that there are people reading who are in really unhealthy churches where this isn’t a good option.
+Maybe you’re recognizing some of the signs of religious brainwashing coming from a group or church you’re involved in.
 Hopefully, you can use some of these symptoms as a sign that you need to make a decision that’s healthy for you.

 We all deserve to worship Jesus in a community where we’re allowed to wrestle with the big issues of faith.